The Davistown Museum

 Wood, 10 1/2" high, 4 1/2" wide, unsigned.

-European in origin, 17th or 18th century.
-This flower may have been a pattern, fragment in a casting or may have served a
+This flower is European in origin, 17th or 18th century.
+It may have been a pattern fragment in a casting, or may have served a decorative

 Wood, 9 1/2" high, 9 1/4" wide, unsigned.

-European, 16th or 17th century.
-Another of the interesting accidental durable remnants in the Kenneth Lynch collection.
+It is European, from the 16th or 17th century; another of the interesting accidental durable remnants in the Kenneth Lynch collection.

 Brass and wood, 9 1/2" long, 2 1/4" wide, unsigned.